lep13/EEG-SIGNAL-ANALYSIS-USING-MACHINE-LEARNING/README.md

 gamma (γ, 30-50Hz) bands, are engaged in speech and language processing.

 # TIME-DOMAIN ANALYSIS:
-Graph shown below shows the time distribution of EEG over 59 channels.
-At any point of time, the power w.r.t that point can be found.
+At any point of time, the power with respect to that point can be found.

 # TIME-FREQUENCY ANALYSIS: